nickolashkraus/nickolaskraus-io/site/content/posts/populating-a-structuredproperty-using-the-ndb-model-constructor.md

 ndb.Model class.
 In particular, how one can populate a StructuredProperty using the ndb.Model constructor.
 '''
-tags = ["programming", "python", "google-app-engine"]
+tags = ['programming', 'python', 'google-app-engine']
 +++

 After doing a deep dive into the App Engine SDK for Python, I thought I would